Find answers to some of the questions that are frequently asked by our customers with individual or family cover.

 You may decide to take out a cash and dental plan, for example.
 Or have an additional plan provided by your employer.
 In any case, you’re welcome to claim on either policy, up to your maximum entitlements.
 You will not be able to claim under both policies for the same treatment.

 Yes.
 You keep your policy for as long as you need.
 However, you cannot increase your level of cover after your 80th birthday.
 But you’re welcome to decrease, if you so wish.

-No, everyone gets their own entitlements.
-They're specific to each person named on the policy.
-If you've used up yours, don't worry.
-Everyone’s entitlements reset annually, on your renewal date.
+No, they're specific to each person named on the policy.
+If you've used up yours, don't worry, everyone’s entitlements reset annually, on your renewal date.

-Your entitlements begin on your policy start date.
-Then reset again on your renewal date.
-Your summary of cover will confirm the dates for your policy year, or you can find them by registering online.
+Your entitlements begin on your policy start date, then reset again on your renewal date.
+Your summary of cover will confirm the dates for your policy year, or you can find them on your online account.

 If you have a plan through your employer, your benefits will reset on the group renewal date.
 This date can be found in your summary of cover.

-You may be able to keep your plan and pay by Direct Debit.
-Or you can apply for a personal cash plan, to ensure you always have cover.
+You can apply for a personal cash plan through Simplyhealth, to ensure you always have cover.
 Call our Customer Options team on 0370 908 3304 to discuss the available choices.